section-engineering-education/engineering-education/articles/breaking-down-kafka-vs-pulsar/index.md

 ### An Overview of Apache Pulsar
 The original idea behind the development of [Apache Pulsar](https://pulsar.apache.org/) was to create a queuing system.
 But this has expanded in the latest releases to incorporate event streaming features.
 [Yahoo](http://www.yahoo.com/) originally developed Pulsar.
 But the [Apache Software Foundation](https://www.apache.org/) has now taken control over the project.

 Pulsar's developers wanted to create a program that could provide solutions to corporations that other open-source alternatives couldn't offer at the time.
 Consequently, Pulsar was founded to handle millions of [partitions and topics](https://pulsar.apache.org/docs/en/concepts-messaging/#partitioned-topics) with complete support for [multi-tenancy](https://www.gartner.com/en/information-technology/glossary/multitenancy#) and [geo-replication](https://en.wikipedia.org/wiki/Geo-replication).
+For a multi-tenancy software architecture, each customer shares a single database and the software application.
+It isolates each tenant's data and ensures its inaccessibility by other tenants.

+Pulsar uses topics as the mechanism to filter and deliver messages to a specified group.
+As a consumer, you subscribe to one or more topics of interest.
+You then receive messages sent by produers related to your topics of subscription.
+A topic can include one or more partitions.
+This enables the scaling of consumer and producer loads.

 ### Architecture
 Kafka is comprised of [Kafka Broker and ZooKeeper](https://kafka.apache.org/documentation/#brokerconfigs).
+The function of the Kafka Broker is to receive and store messages from producers on the disk keyed by a unique offset.
+It also enables consumers to fetch messages by offset, partition, and topics.
 The older version of ZooKeeper was used to store data relating to consumer groups such as topic consumption offsets.
 This has changed since then to include leadership election, service delivery, and metadata storage for the cluster.

 They center the messaging capabilities of Kafka on the [Kafka Broker](https://jaceklaskowski.gitbooks.io/apache-kafka/content/kafka-brokers.html).
 Kafka Broker ends consumer and producer connections, sends messages to consumers and accepts new messages from producers.
 Kafka Broker’s storage of messages on disk provides message guarantees.